Mental Capacity Assessments

 We limit the number of steps you need to take to book an assessment with us.
 We have three simple steps:

-Step 1 is to contact us by email, telephone, online or using the 'book a consultation' link below.
+Step 1 : Contact us by email, telephone, online or using the 'book a consultation' link below.
 You can also purchase an assessment directly.
 We will ask for essential details about the assessment (or email you our scoping form).
 We will provide a written quote after the consultation.
 You can request direct access to our fee guide by clicking here to learn about our fees.

-Step 2 it's time to allocate you to a named consultant.
-For some of our staff, we can book directly on their behalf.
-Sometimes, we can combine steps 1 and 2 in one call.
-At this stage, we'll ask for either whole or 50% payment to secure your booking.
-If you're using a solicitor, we may hold an agreement to invoice after your assessment.
+Step 2 : It's time to allocate a named consultant.
+Sometimes, we can combine steps 1 and 2 in one single call.
+At this stage, we'll ask for either whole or part payment to secure your booking.
+If you're using a solicitor, we may be able to invoice directly.
 Please check with us.

-Step 3 is the assessment!
-We'll undertake a face-to-face visit at a place and time where the person is most comfortable, affording them the best opportunity.
+Step 3: We'll undertake a face-to-face visit at a place and time where the person is most comfortable, affording the person the best opportunity.
 Sometimes we may need to assess the person again, particularly for decisions that require longevity.
-If that's the case, we'll have explained this already in step 1.
-We then write the report and email or post it, usually within 72 hours of the assessment, or once full payment has cleared.
+We then write the report and email or post it to you, usually within 3 working days after assessment, or once full payment has cleared.

 * As a leading capacity assessment service, we respect the use of technology to aid our assessments, but we disagree that a comprehensive evaluation can be undertaken by remote means alone, and we can never be sure of the individual's circumstances when assessing by a computer or telephone.
 We therefore do not offer any form of remote-based assessment for our first assessments.
 We may at times agree to follow up by remote means, but this is assessed on a case by case basis.